-Since 1965, SRS has been monitoring ambient (surrounding) environmental gamma exposure rates using dosimeters, which are passive devices that measure the exposure from ionizing radiation.
-In 2019, SRS transitioned from thermoluminescent dosimeters (TLDs) to optically stimulated luminescence dosimeters (OSLDs).
-OSLDs prove to have a higher and more accurate absorption rate to radiation exposure, are more efficient, and are reusable.
+Since 1965, SRS has been monitoring ambient (surrounding) environmental gamma exposure rates.
+SRS currently measures ambient gamma exposure using Optically Stimulated Luminescent Dosimeters (OSLDs), which are passive devices that measure the exposure from ionizing radiation.
 The Site uses data from the OSLDs to determine the impact of Site operations on the gamma exposure to the public and the environment and to evaluate trends in exposure levels.
 Other uses include supporting routine and emergency response dose calculations.
-Comparisons of TLD and OSLD data from the first and second quarters of 2019 have shown OSLDs to have approximately a 20% higher ambient gamma absorption than TLDs, favoring a much more conservative exposure rate.

 An extensive OSLD network in and around SRS monitors external ambient gamma exposure rates (Environmental Maps, SRS Optically Stimulated Luminescent Dosimeter [OSLD] Sampling Locations).
-The